 According to the current regulations, candidates must be in possession of the High School Diploma (or equivalent) or have passed the University Admission Tests for those over the age of 25.

 Applicants who fulfill these requirements, and applicants who can fulfill them before finalizing the enrollment period, can register for the Admission Tests.
 The same applies to those who provide the certificate that accredits them as having passed the University Admission Tests for those over the age of 25, or those who provide the certificate of having passed the test for applicants who do not meet the academic requirements.
 With this test, they certify their maturity related to the objectives of the High School Diploma.
 This test, regulated and organized by the Department of Education, is usually taken in May.
 The application is usually available at the beginning of April.
 The test is for people over the age of 18, or who are 18 years old during 2018, who want to access Artistic Higher Education without fulfilling the academic requirements.
 Exceptionally, students over the age of 16 who are completing the 6th year of professional music or dance education will be able to take them.
-As well as those students who have passed the Admission Test to the 6th grade of professional degree –and want to access the Artistic Higher Education in music or dance– according to the eighth additional disposition of the Royal Decree 1614/2009 of October 26th, which establishes the organization of the Artistic Higher Education regulated by the Organic Law 2/2006, of May 3rd, of education, modified by the Royal Decree 21/2015, of January 23rd.
+As well as those students who have passed the Admission Test to the 6th grade of the Spanish professional degree –and want to access the Artistic Higher Education in music or dance– according to the eighth additional disposition of the Royal Decree 1614/2009 of October 26th, which establishes the organization of the Artistic Higher Education regulated by the Organic Law 2/2006, of May 3rd, of education, modified by the Royal Decree 21/2015, of January 23rd.
 For more information and admissions (link Generalitat)

 The access does not require any additional test rather than those legally established.
 According to the resolutions that approve the bases regulating the specific Admission Tests to Artistic Higher Education adapted to the European Higher Education Area, privately owned, the access to Artistic Higher Education requires the possession of the related academic requirements and the passing of the specific Admission Tests.